Advice for Australian Buyers of Property in France

-Following the lack of travel opportunities in recent years, property buyers are more confident about investing in Europe.
-Moving to France is a lifestyle choice for many expats and finding a city apartment, a stone country house or a B&B / gîte that can become a home and a source of income is the perfect way to begin a new adventure.
+Moving to France is a lifestyle choice for many expats, and finding a city apartment, a stone country house, or a B&B / gîte that can become a home and a source of income is the perfect way to begin a new adventure.

-Over the years we've assisted many buyers from down under, it's safe to say they divide into two categories.
+Over the years we’ve assisted many Austalian citizens, it’s safe to say they divide into two categories.
 Those wanting a property providing easy access to Paris are house hunting in the Loire, Normandy, and Burgundy.
-And those seeking guaranteed sunshine in the bottom half of the country, looking in Dordogne, in the Occitanie region and on the Côte d'Azur or Riviera.
+And those seeking guaranteed sunshine in the bottom half of the country, looking in Dordogne, in the Occitanie region and on the Riviera.

 Here’s our top 5 tips for buying a country property in France; firstly, consider its condition, secondly think about the land size and thirdly find out about the state of the roof and sanitation.

-Last and fifth tip, don't wait to land in Paris to start learning French, there are many courses, apps, tools and tuition courses, news reports in French are also great to learn everyday vocabulary quickly.
+Our fifth tip, don’t wait to land in Paris to start learning French, there are many courses, apps, tools and tuition courses, news reports in French are also great to learn everyday vocabulary.
 This will save time later, will help thru the purchase process and you will make new friends faster.

 Research is key, we have 20 years’ worth of resources a simple click away.
 For busy people looking to work or study in a city, or to enjoy metropolitan lifestyle, our ‘Buy à La Carte’ service is ideal.